EtkinD/GPad/README.md

 There is an example batch file named "example.bat"

 - Create a new batch file wherever you want.
-- Copy and past everything inside "example.bat"
+- Copy and paste everything inside "example.bat"
-- Change file location with this folder's location inside new batch file.
+- Change file location with this folder location inside new batch file.
 - Finally, if you double click your batch file, it will start program and opens a terminal.
 Do not close terminal.
 If you do that, program will be terminated.

 ## Default Actions